-A. Asset charges intended to cover the costs of administration, including recordkeeping, are withdrawn from participants' accounts and recorded as revenue.
-Since inception, the Plan has been able to consistently lower the fee structure.
+A. Asset fees intended to cover the costs of administration, including recordkeeping, are withdrawn from participants' accounts and recorded as revenue.
 In 2006, the annual fee was .15 percent on the total account value with a maximum of \$35.
 The maximum fee was reduced in 2007 to \$30.
 Effective January 2008, the Board declared a fee holiday and there have been no annual fees charged to the participants.
 This is an effort to reduce the balance of the Plan Fee Expense Account to an amount equal to approximately one years' worth of expenses.
 Effective January 1, 2014, the Board reinstituted the participant fee in the amount of \$7.50 per quarter.
+The fee was changed effective March 30, 2017 to \$16.75 per quarter or 0.25% of the account balance, whichever is less.

-The revenue from these asset fees was supplemented by reimbursements of recordkeeping expenses from the participating investment funds as follows: \$264,133 for 2016 and \$1,099,637 for 2015.
+The revenue from these asset fees was supplemented by reimbursements of recordkeeping expenses from the participating investment funds as follows: \$0 for 2017; and \$264,133 for 2016.

-Additional revenue includes interest earned by the Plan Fee Expense, Trading Suspense, and Negative Contribution accounts.
-These totaled \$9,306 for 2016 and \$3,005 for 2015.
+Additional revenue includes interest earned by the Plan Expense, Trading Suspense and Payroll Adjustment accounts.
+These totaled \$13,535 for 2017 and \$9,306 for 2016.